 "Trucking's Safety Advocate"

-In 2010, the Arkansas Trucking Association Board of Directors created the "Alliance for Driver Safety & Security" in Washington, D.C. to lobby passage of specific federal legislation.
-Three measures had been languishing in various stages of regulatory rulemaking for decades.
-The Trucking Alliance (as it became known) launched a strategy to speed up the process by persuading Congress to mandate these measures.
-Three issues had the highest priority:
+In 2010, the Arkansas Trucking Association Board of Directors created the "Alliance for Driver Safety & Security" in Washington, DC.
+The purpose of the Truckiing Alliance (as it became known) was to lobby Congress to mandate three proposals.
+These three issues were languishing in various stages of rulemaking at the US Department of Transportation.
+The Trucking Alliance launched a strategy to persuade Congress to mandate these measures:

 - Mandate electronic logging devices (ELDs) in all commercial trucks to verify a truck driver's on-duty hours;